-Goodwill represents the difference between the cost of the combination and the Group's interest in the net fair value of the identifiable assets and liabilities acquired, such fair value being determined at the effective date of control.
+Goodwill represents the difference between the acquisition cost and the Group's interest in the net fair value of the identifiable assets and liabilities acquired, such fair value being determined at the effective date of control.

-Positive goodwill is recognised in the acquirer's balance sheet while negative goodwill is recognised immediately through profit or loss.
+At this date, positive goodwill is recognised in the acquirer's balance sheet while negative goodwill is recognised immediately through profit or loss.

-Goodwill is recognised in the functional currency of the acquiree and then translated at the closing exchange rate.
+Goodwill is recognised in the functional currency of the acquiree and then converted at the closing exchange rate.